EnterpriseDB/edb-ansible/roles/manage_dbserver/README.md

 ## Dependencies

-The `manage_dbserver` role does depend on the following roles:
+The `manage_dbserver` role does depend on the following collections:

   * `community.general`